It was early Spring, 1998, Glastonbury, England.

 “Don’t save us.
 Empower us.
 That is the only way you can empower yourself, the only way joy can eventually reign on this beautiful evolving presence interpreted by your kind as, ‘life on earth.’ ”

-Fast forward to last Sunday:
+Fast forward to one Sunday:

 I provided some ‘hands-on’ energy work on the hen too frightened for me to actually touch her.
 I could definitely feel the sensation of energy flowing between my hands and the hen, and I could feel the hen taking the energy in.
 All the time, I held the thought of her feeling well again.
 I could feel her heart was full of gratitude.